-In the summer term, we will be reviewing our music curriculum as we move towards using the Kapow scheme of work in order to ensure that our music curriculum meets the needs of our diverse population.
-The implementation of this new scheme will require planned staff CPD and the music subject lead to collaborate with other schools within the Trust to share best practises, resources and expertise in music education.
+We will continue to develop our music curriculum offer by ensuring it meets the needs of our diverse population.
+The continued implementation of the Kapow Music scheme will require planned staff CPD and the music subject lead to collaborate with other schools within the LDST Trust to share best practises, resources and expertise in music education.